Krish-Ideausher/SOW_SnowMelting_Machine/README.md

 Ashtam Singh will work with IdeaUsher to:

 * Designing the architecture for connecting and controlling the device to cloud.
-* Designing the BLE api's for WiFi Provisioning.
+* Designing the BLE API for WiFi Provisioning.
 * Designing the automatic unique ID generation for devices.
 * Develop and Engineer the system.
 * Provide documentation of the new system.